-Brussels sprouts are consider to be a cruciferous vegetable, this includes other vegetables like broccoli, kale, and cauliflower.
+Brussels sprouts are considered to be a cruciferous vegetable, this includes other vegetables like broccoli, kale, and cauliflower.

 Brussels sprouts are believed to have originated from Belgium, hence the name.

 They can now be found just about anywhere, but they do thrive in cooler temperatures.
-Prime season starts in September and goes through March.
+The prime season starts in September and goes through March.

 Brussels sprouts tend to have a negative connotation especially with kids and actually many adults.
 But sadly, this is due to improper cooking.